NataliSupportMan/Final_Assignment_EGM722/README.md

 # EGM722 Final Assingment Programming for GIS and Remote Sensing

-This is where you start
+This is where you start.

 ## Overview

-The following code will provide various information about Crete island such as attribute tables, calculations, and map visualization
+The following code will provide various information about Crete island such as attribute tables, calculations, and map visualization.

 in features